MattitjaAB/laravel-cision-feed/readme.md

 composer test
 ```

+---

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+See [CHANGELOG](CHANGELOG.md) for recent changes.

+---

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Contributions are welcome!
+Please see [CONTRIBUTING](CONTRIBUTING.md) for guidelines.

+---

-## Security Vulnerabilities
+## Security

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+If you discover any security-related issues, please refer to our [security policy](../../security/policy).

+---

 ## Credits

 - [Mattitja AB](https://github.com/MattitjaAB)
 - [All Contributors](../../contributors)

+---

 ## License

 The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.
+See [LICENSE](LICENSE.md) for details.